Claudia Lawrence

 Image 8: map showing the locations of Heworth Road and Goodricke College

 Police logged Claudia as a missing person and attended the Heworth Road property to meet with her father.
 They had a look around the cottage and listened to the information from Peter, including the details provided by Suzy Cooper.
 Although the disappearance was very out of character for the 35-year-old, police assessed that she was not a vulnerable person and noted that there were no signs of a disturbance or violence in her property, therefore telling Peter that she had probably gone missing of her own free will and would reappear after a few days.
 As infuriating as this may sound, this is not an uncommon response when reporting a missing person.
-The police did, however, agree to release an appeal to the public and they also traced her expected route to work to check if she perhaps lay injured somewhere, or if any of her belongings were visible along the route.
+The police did, however, agree to release an appeal to the public and they also traced her expected route to work to check if she lay injured somewhere, or if any of her belongings were visible along the route.

 Image 9: examples of possible walking routes between Heworth Road and Goodricke College

 It's worth mentioning here that there are multiple options available if one is looking to choose a walking route between Heworth Road, where Claudia lived, and Goodricke College, where she worked.
 Although she had been captured on CCTV on 18th March walking home via Melrosegate, it's not beyond the realm of possibility that she may have chosen a different route the following morning.
 In the examples shown above, the left-hand map shows a direct route from Heworth Road down Melrosegate and onto University Road, then heading east to the University of York site.
 In the image on the right, the map shows a route turning from Melrosegate onto Hull Road and approaching the University of York from a different angle.
 The central image gives still more options, the shortest calculated route being 2.2miles.
-If Claudia had chosen to walk via Melrosegate and University Road, the total journey distance would have been 2.7 miles - half a mile more than an alternative route.
+If Claudia had chosen to walk via Melrosegate and University Road, the total journey distance would have been 2.7 miles - half a mile more than an alternative option.

 This isn't to say that we're trying to assess which was the most likely route that Claudia would have walked to work.
 Her family and friends knew her daily routine, and the police likely have much more information relating to the most probable route.
-Had Claudia walked to work on the morning of 19th March, she would have left home at around 5am and would have been travelling alone, most likely choosing busy and populated routes for safety.
+Had Claudia walked to work on the morning of 19th March, she would have left home at around 5am and would have been travelling alone, likely choosing busy and populated routes for safety.
 It's not beyond the realm of possibility, however, that something may have caused her to take a diversion down a different street.

 Image 10: Claudia (right) with mother Joan (centre) and sister Ali (left), taken in 2003